 3. Outdoor Storage Sheds as Part of the Landscape

 Integrate your outbuilding into the surrounding landscape.

 Plants can help outdoor storage sheds blend into a yard, rather than sticking out like sore thumbs.
 Establish garden beds around your unit and plant them with annuals or perennials.
 You can also install trellises up against the walls of outdoor storage sheds and adorn the walls with vine plants.

 4. Comparison of Siding Materials for Storage Units

-For maintenance-free storage units, vinyl is the preferred siding.
-Vinyl lacks the visual appeal of wood, but if you own a house with vinyl siding, a strong argument can be made for selecting a storage unit that is also sided with vinyl?
+For nearly maintenance-free storage units, vinyl is the preferred siding.
+Vinyl lacks the visual appeal of wood, but if you own a house with vinyl siding, why not select a storage unit that is also sided with vinyl?
 However, vinyl will get dirty over time, making it even less attractive.
 Mold is often the culprit.
 Take into account the maintenance required to clean the vinyl periodically.

 5. Before Installing Storage Units: Building Codes and the Like

 Become acquainted with zoning ordinances, deed restrictions and building codes.
 Depending on your area, you may need a building permit.
 Building codes may determine how far storage units must set back from property lines and what materials are acceptable for siding.